SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 and visualization  purpose, not  for production  of large  datasets of simulated data.

-This   feature   is   not   implemented  yet   for   the   BiPo3   and tracker_commissioning setups.
+This feature is not used yet for the BiPo3 setup.